Network Security: Definition and Meaning

 Networks face many different types of threats every day.
 Understanding these common dangers helps you stay alert and protect your data better:

-- Malware & Ransomware:
+• Malware and Ransomware:

 Network Security Best Practices